The Top 6 Things you need to know before Selling your Practise to a Dental Service Organization (DSO)

 Understand the nature of the transaction

-If you intend to sell your dental practice, you need to start planning for it as early as possible.
-I say this because the worth of any dental practice is usually built several years before the business can be sold.
+If you intend to sell your dental practise, you need to start planning for it as early as possible.
+I say this because the worth of any dental practise is usually built several years before the business can be sold.
 Where selling is a complicated process, you don’t want to make a rushed decision.
 One of the most challenging aspects is to know the best time to make the transition.
 If you do it too early, you will lose a considerable amount of money because you will be selling it at a lower value than it is worth.

 Preserving its legacy

-Honoring the commitment to the practice’s legacy is a very important factor in selling and it requires working with the “right” DSO.
+Honoring the commitment to the practise’s legacy is a very important factor in selling and it requires working with the “right” DSO.
 Beacon Dental Partners understands that good businesses are the result of hard work and commitment.
 Demonstrating our commitment and dedication to your dental office’s continued success, we involve ourselves in the day-to-day activities during and following an acquisition to ensure continued success and that the culture is preserved.
 Beacon Dental Partners focuses on the long-term value of operational continuity, stable employee relations, and preserving the unique culture that each office has established.

-Achieving high exit value for your practice
+Achieving high exit value for your practise

-When selling a practice, the dentist is not only approaching the end of his or her professional relationship with their patients, but they are also ending a relationship as the “employer.”
-The reality is that after the practice changes ownership, the buyer will replace the seller as the employer.
+When selling a practise, the dentist is not only approaching the end of his or her professional relationship with their patients, but they are also ending a relationship as the “employer.”
+The reality is that after the practise changes ownership, the buyer will replace the seller as the employer.
 During this transition period, employees must be treated with respect, protecting the buyer and seller from potential violations of the federal employment laws.

 In order to protect your employees in this transition, ask the DSO buyer for retention bonuses or some guarantees of keeping the staff (based on performance metrics).
 If they fail to do this it is a red flag.
 After all, DSOs should be willing to do this and are incentivized to do this.